 On the other hand, “non-responsiveness” is the idea that a meditator is doing something wrong if they try to change any aspect of their state of mind whatsoever – an instruction which is obviously in conflict with cultivating the challenging skills of meditation.
-If you try to change anything, much contemporary meditation teaching would lead you to believe, then you must be motivated by your judgement that your current experience – whether it be of distraction, or drowziness, or anything else – is not good enough, and this is clearly a failure in being non-judgemental.
+Much contemporary meditation teaching would lead you to believe that if you are trying to change anything, then you must be motivated by your judgement that your current experience – whether it be of distraction, or drowsiness, or anything else – is not good enough, and that this is clearly a failure in being non-judgemental.

-But if you notice that you’re dozing off in meditation, trying to rouse your mind back to alertness is not necessarily a failure in equanimity – it is merely being responsive to feedback – an essential part of the practice.
+But if you notice that you’re dozing off in meditation, trying to rouse your mind back to alertness is not necessarily a failure in equanimity – it is merely being responsive to feedback, and this is an essential part of the practice.
 Similarly, if you elect to withdraw your attention from a niggling distraction and engage more completely with the meditation object, this need not have been motivated by the workings of desire or aversion.
 In other words, certain kinds of discriminating judgement must be made to correct course, but these corrections may be carried out with perfect equanimity.

 To be clear, it is of course true that somebody who is in a state of equanimity may choose not make such corrections, and also that the attempts to rouse one’s mind back to alertness or away from distractions may be made by somebody in the grip of much unhelpful craving.
 But the crucial insight is that neither of these two meditators will be acting optimally, because equanimity and responsiveness are orthogonal – becoming more equanimous does not mean that you must become less responsive, and becoming more responsive does not mean that you must become less equanimous.